Optimal approximation for unconstrained non-submodular minimization: Conclusion

 \section{Conclusion}

-We established new links between approximate submodularity and convexity, which we used to analyze the performance of PGM.
-We thus provided the first approximation guarantee for unconstrained, possibly noisy, non-submodular minimization.
-This result significantly widens the range of applications where submodular minimization techniques are applicable.
-We also provided a matching lower bound showing the optimality of our approximation guarantee.
+We established new links between approximate submodularity and convexity, and used them to analyze the performance of PGM for unconstrained, possibly noisy, non-submodular minimization.
+This yielded the first approximation guarantee for this problem, with a matching lower bound establishing its optimality.
 We experimentally validated our theory, and illustrated the robustness of submodular minimization algorithms to noise and non-submodularity.